5 Coping Techniques That May Help You Manage Anxiety Disorders And Stress

 If you are struggling with substance use, contact the SAMHSA National Helpline at (800) 662-4357 to receive support and resources.
 Support is available 24/7.

-Where to find support for anxiety
+Where to find mental health support for anxiety disorders and related conditions

 If you’re experiencing symptoms of a mental health condition like an anxiety disorder, it’s recommended that you meet with a therapist or other mental health care provider as soon as possible.
 That said, virtually anyone can seek out and benefit from the support of a therapist, regardless of whether they may have a mental illness or not.
 These types of providers can offer a safe space to express your emotions, tools to challenge and adjust distorted thoughts, and strategies to help you manage the effects of anxiety.
 If you do receive a diagnosis of an anxiety disorder, they can also provide additional treatment advice.